 8. Explore Morocco through its museums

-The Dar Si Said Museum (Riad Zitoun El-Jedid, +212 5 24 38 95 64), former home of the brother of Ba Ahmed, builder of the Bahia, now houses a large collection of crafts and woodwork.
-Among all the kitchen implements, weapons and musical instruments are beautiful examples of carved cedar, rescued from the city’s lost dwellings.
+The Dar Si Said Museum (Riad Zitoun El-Jedid, +212 524 38 95 64.
+Open 9am-6.45pm Wed-Mon.
+Admission 10dh.
+Children 3dh), former home of the brother of Ba Ahmed, builder of the Bahia Palace, now houses a ragtag collection of crafts and woodwork.
+Among all the ceramics, leather and weapons are beautiful examples of carved cedar, rescued from the city’s lost dwellings.

 9. Breath in Marrakech’s pungent tanneries

 To experience Marrakech at its most medieval – and most pungent – visit the tannery district.
 The tanners have been here since the city was founded and their work remains a pre-industrial process, using hundreds of vats full of foul liquids to cure animal hides.
-The eventual products can be seen and purchased at the leather shops near the gate, but you may prefer to get the hell out of the quarter and purge yourself in the nearest hammam.
+The eventual products can be seen and purchased at the leather shops near the gate – and all over the souks, but you may prefer to get the hell out of the quarter and purge yourself in the nearest hammam.

 10. Step into a Sultan’s palace

 Constructed by Sultan Ahmed El-Mansour (1578-1607), the Badii Palace is one of the two principal monuments of the Saadian era (the other is the Saadian Tombs).
 Today it survives only as a denuded ruin, but once it was a model of triumphal ostentation.
 Walls and ceilings were encrusted with gold from Timbuktu, while the inner court had a massive central pool with an island, flanked by four sunken gardens.
 At the centre of each of the four massive walls were four pavilions, also flanked by arrangements of pools and fountains.